ava-labs/Simplex/README.md

 In practice, reconfiguration would work as follows:

-1. Once a node finalizes a block `b` containing a reconfiguration event in round `i` at epoch `e`, it signals its current instance of Simplex to stop voting for non-empty blocks, and to refuse finalizing any descendant block of `b` to ensure `b` is the last finalized block in epoch `e`.
+1. Once a node notarizes a block `b` containing a reconfiguration event, in round `i` at epoch `e`, it refuses to vote for any descendant block of `b` in epoch `e` that contains any transactions.
+Such blocks are treated as regular blocks, but they only contain the metadata and not the block data.
-2. The node then spawns a new Simplex instance for epoch `e’>e`.
-3. Once the node finalizes two blocks in epoch `e’`, it terminates the Simplex instance of epoch `e`.
-At this point, at least a quorum of nodes started epoch `e’`, and finalized at least one block in epoch `e’`.
-Therefore, at most `f` nodes are in the previous epoch `e`, so there is no need for the corresponding Simplex instance.
+2. Since it is impossible to hand over these blocks and their corresponding finalizations to the application, the finalizations are written to the WAL along with the metadata to ensure proper restoration of the protocol state in case of a crash.
+3. Once the block of round `i` is finalized, a new simplex instance for epoch `e'` is spawned.
+The previous instance for epoch `e` does not terminate yet, to assist nodes that still remain in that epoch.
+4. The Simplex instance of epoch `e` remains active until a block has been finalized in epoch `e'`.
+   This ensures that at least `f+1` correct nodes have moved to epoch `e'` and thus any nodes (at most `f`) remaining in epoch `e` can replicate the last data block of epoch `e`.

 ### Structuring the blockchain: